James Cannida

-James Thomas Cannida II (born January 3, 1975) is an American former professional football defensive lineman.
-He also played in the National Football League for the Tampa Bay Buccaneers (1998–2001) and the Indianapolis Colts (2002).
+James Thomas Cannida II (born January 3, 1975) is an American former professional football player who was a defensive lineman in the National Football League (NFL) for the Tampa Bay Buccaneers (1998–2001) and the Indianapolis Colts (2002).
 Cannida is currently the eighth grade head football coach at Scoggins Middle School in Frisco Independent School District.
-He was drafted in the sixth round of the 1998 NFL Draft.
+He played college football for the Nevada Wolf Pack and was selected in the sixth round of the 1998 NFL draft.

 Early life

-Cannida attended American High School in Fremont, California and was a student and a letterman in football and basketball.
+Cannida attended American High School in Fremont, California, and was a student and a letterman in football and basketball.
 In football, he was an All-League selection and an All-East Bay selection.